 Want to instantly make your next dinner party more interactive and memorable?
 Turn it into an olive oil tasting party!

-Like wine, high quality olive oils can range quite a bit in flavor depending on a variety of factors, including the types of olives used, when the olives are picked, and growing conditions such as climate and soil type—all of which affect levels of polyphenols and other sensory compounds.
+Like wine, high quality olive oils can range quite a bit in flavor depending on a variety of factors, including the types of olives used, when the olives are picked, how the oil is made and growing conditions such as climate and irrigation—all of which affect levels of polyphenols and other sensory compounds.

-Case in point: Olive oil made with green, unripe olives picked early in the growing season often have more intense, vibrant flavors described as pungent, grassy, herbaceous, or peppery; while ripe olives picked later in the season yield a smoother, more buttery olive oil.
-Some olive oils even have notes of green tea, melon, green apple, and walnuts!
+Case in point: Olive oil made with green, unripe olives picked early in the growing season often have more intense, vibrant flavors described as peppery, grassy, herbaceous and vegetal; while ripe olives picked later in the season yield a smoother, ripe fruity olive oil.
+Some olive oils even have notes of green tea, tomato leaf, green apple, and artichoke!

 Consider throwing an olive oil tasting as…